Islamabad: Education

 As of 2010, Islamabad boasts the highest literacy rate in Pakistan at 98%, and has some of the most advanced educational institutes in the country.
 A large number of public and private sector educational institutes are present here.
 The higher education institutes in the capital are either federally chartered or administered by private organisations and almost all of them are recognised by the Higher Education Commission of Pakistan.
 High schools and colleges are either affiliated with the Federal Board of Intermediate and Secondary Education or with the UK universities education boards, O/A Levels, or IGCSE.
-According to the Academy of Educational Planning and Management's report, in 2009 there were a total of 913 recognized institutions in Islamabad (31 pre-primary, 2 religious, 367 primary, 162 middle, 250 high, 75 higher secondary and intermediate colleges, and 26 degree colleges).
+According to the Academy of Educational Planning and Management's report, in 2009 there were a total of 913 recognised institutions in Islamabad (31 pre-primary, 2 religious, 367 primary, 162 middle, 250 high, 75 higher secondary and intermediate colleges, and 26 degree colleges).
 There are seven teacher training institutes in Islamabad with a total enrolment of 604,633 students and 499 faculty.

 The Gender Parity Index in Islamabad is 0.93 compared to the 0.95 national average.
 There are 178 boys-only institutes, 175 girls-only, and 551 mixed institutes in Islamabad.
 Total enrolment of students in all categories is 267,992; 138,272 for boys and 129,720 for girls.
-There are 16 recognized universities in Islamabad with a total enrolment of 372,974 students and 30,144 teachers.
+There are 16 recognised universities in Islamabad with a total enrolment of 372,974 students and 30,144 teachers.
 Most of the top ranked universities; National University of Sciences and Technology, COMSATS Institute of Information Technology and Pakistan Institute of Engineering & Applied Sciences, also have their headquarters in the capital.
 The world's second largest general university by enrolment, Allama Iqbal Open University is located in Islamabad for distance education.
 Other universities include Air University, Bahria University, Center for Advanced Studies in Engineering, Federal Urdu University of Arts, Science and Technology, Hamdard University, National University of Computer and Emerging Sciences, Capital University of Science & Technology, National Defence University, Shifa Tameer-e-Millat University, National University of Modern Languages, Iqra University, International Islamic University, Virtual University of Pakistan, Muhammad Ali Jinnah University, The University of Lahore, Abasyn University, and The Millennium University College.